Zero Tolerance 0460Ti Folder, by Pat Cascio

 Economics & Investing For Preppers

-Here are the latest items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
+Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
-And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of JWR.
-(SurvivalBlog’s Founder and Senior Editor.)
-Today’s focus is on the economic implications of the Eddy Grand Solar Minimum.
-(See the Economy & Finance section.)
+And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
+Today, we look at investing in scarce M1 Carbines.
+(See the Tangibles Investing section.)

 Precious Metals: